 - When investing in debt securities having credit enhancements, a minimum of four times security cover is mandatory for investing in mutual funds schemes.
 A prudential limit of 10% is prescribed on total investment by such schemes in debt and money market instruments.

 6. SEBI Notifications

 7. Mutual Funds and SEBI

-According to SEBI guidelines, mutual funds must register as trusts under the Trusts Act, 1882.
-Then a firm must be set up as a separate asset management company (AMC) to run a mutual fund.
-The net worth of the parent firm or AMC must be Rs.50,000,000.
-Mutual funds must also register with the SEBI.
-There also exists a self-regulation agency for mutual funds, Association of Mutual Funds of India (AMFI).
+That is, a firm must be established as a separate Asset Management Company (AMC) to offer mutual funds.
+The net worth of such parent firm or AMC must be Rs.50,000,000.
+Mutual funds dealing exclusively with money markets must register with the Reserve Bank of India (RBI); all other mutual funds must register with SEBI.
+Recently, a self-regulation agency for mutual funds has been set up called Association of Mutual Funds of India (AMFI).

 The AMFI is focused on developing the Indian mutual fund industry with professional and ethical qualities.
 The AMFI aims to enhance the operational standards in all areas with a view to protect and promote mutual funds and its stakeholders.

 Till date, there are 44 Asset Management Companies that are registered with SEBI, are members of AMFI.
 Some of them are Aditya Birla Sun Life AMC Limited, BNP Paribas Asset Management India Private Limited, Edelweiss Asset Management Limited, and Quant Money Managers Limited.

 - Funds must be named based on the core intent of the fund and asset mix.
 It should specify the risk associated clearly.

 - SEBI has suggested 16 for debt funds, 10 classifications for equity funds, 6 classifications for hybrid, 2 for solution funds, and 2 for index funds.